 Here is the detailed checklist for managing daily restaurant operations.

 A manager plays a vital role in maintaining a restaurant.
 The manager must be present when the restaurant opens and closes since he/she is responsible for all activities that happen in the restaurant.
 Thus a manager’s daily checklist is one of the most crucial parts of a restaurant management checklist.
 The checklist regarding the daily duties of the manager contains three sections; they are:

 The manager who opens the restaurant is responsible for unlocking the cash register and adding the first cash.
 He should also check the reservations made by the customer for the day and reply to all the emails that the restaurant has received.
 Checking inventory is another significant activity that a manager must perform.

 A manager must coordinate with the executive chef to know about the available stock, and whether it would suffice for the entire day, similarly the same thing must be done with the bartender as well.
 According to the previous day’s sales report, the manager must also project the sales of the particular day.
 In addition to this, a manager should always check the restrooms personally before opening the restaurant.

 (ii) Shift Change Checklist

 During the shift change of the manager, the previous manager should complete all his tasks so that the next manager can take up the operations of the restaurant and his duties as mentioned in the restaurant management checklist smoothly.
 The first manager should also deliver all the necessary information to the next manager.
-For example, if there is any reservation of 10 plus heads in the restaurant later in the day, or if the kitchen ran out of a particular item or if a specific staff member has resigned suddenly or is not on the floor or some personal reasons.
-Delivering all this information will help the next manager in line to make appropriate decisions that will ensure that the restaurant runs smoothly during the rush hours of the day.
+For example, if there is any reservation of 10 plus heads in the restaurant later in the day, the kitchen ran out of a particular item, a specific staff member has resigned suddenly or is not on the floor, etc. Delivering all this information will help the next manager in line to make appropriate decisions that will ensure that the restaurant runs smoothly during the rush hours of the day.

 (iii) Manager’s Closing Checklist